-- have developed relevant skills that will make them employable and continuous learners throughout their management and marketing careers (3.8) - be able to demonstrate a range of cognitive, intellectual, personal and interpersonal, and subject-specific skills such as (3.9) - People management - Problem-solving and critical analysis - Ability to analyse and evaluate a range of market data, sources of information and appropriate methodologies - Commercial acumen - Innovation, creativity and entrepreneurial abilities - Numeracy - Networking - Ability to work collaboratively both internally and externally - Ability to work with people from a range of cultures - Ability to effectively explaining information - Ability to build and maintain relationships - Communication and listening - Emotional intelligence and empathy - Conceptual and critical thinking, analysis, synthesis and evaluation - Self-management (accept responsibility, be resilient, assertive, to plan, organise and manage time) Self-reflection and self-analysis - Awareness and sensitivity to diversity in terms of people and cultures.
+- have developed relevant skills that will make them employable and continuous learners throughout their business and management careers (3.8) - be able to demonstrate a range of cognitive, intellectual, personal and interpersonal, and subject-specific skills such as (3.9) - People management - Problem-solving and critical analysis - Ability to analyse and evaluate a range of business data, sources of information and appropriate methodologies - Commercial acumen - Innovation, creativity and entrepreneurial abilities - Numeracy - Networking - Ability to work collaboratively both internally and externally - Ability to work with people from a range of cultures - Ability to effectively explain information - Ability to build and maintain relationships - Communication and listening - Emotional intelligence and empathy - Conceptual and critical thinking, analysis, synthesis and evaluation - Self-management (accept responsibility, be resilient, assertive, to plan, organise and manage time), self-reflection, and self-analysis - Awareness and sensitivity to diversity in terms of people and cultures.

-The obtained knowledge and skills described above means that the students will meet the benchmark statement for an honours' degree in business management with marketing outlined in 5.5:
+The obtained knowledge and skills described above means that the students will meet the benchmark statement for an honours degree in business and management outlined in 5.5:

-- have a wide knowledge and understanding of the broad range of areas of management and marketing and the detailed relationships between these and their application to practice - consistently demonstrate a command of subject-specific skills as well as proficiency in generic skills and attributes - have a view of management and marketing which is influenced by a wide range of learning sources, based on a proactive and independent approach to learning - have developed an enhanced capacity to develop and apply their own perspectives to their studies, to deal with uncertainty and complexity, to explore alternative solutions, to demonstrate critical evaluation and to integrate theory and practice in a wide range of situations.
+- have a wide knowledge and understanding of the broad range of areas of business and management and the detailed relationships between these and their application to practice - consistently demonstrate a command of subject-specific skills as well as proficiency in generic skills and attributes - have a view of business and management which is influenced by a wide range of learning sources, based on a proactive and independent approach to learning have developed an enhanced capacity to develop and apply their own perspectives to their studies, to deal with uncertainty and complexity, to explore alternative solutions, to demonstrate critical evaluation and to integrate theory and practice in a wide range of situations.